danintel/sawtooth-faq/glossary.rst

 r
     Rate, measurement of performance in transactions per second Raft
     Consensus algorithm that elects a leader for a term of arbitrary time.
-Raft is CFT, but not BFT Replica
+Leader replaced if it times-out.
+Raft is CFT, but not BFT
+Replica
     Another term for node or validator
 REST
     Representational State Transfer.
 Industry-standard web-based API.
 REST is available on a Sawtooth validator node through TCP port 8008.
 For more information, see the Sawtooth REST API Reference at https://sawtooth.hyperledger.org/docs/core/releases/latest/rest_api.html
 ST
     Sawtooth
 Sabre
     TF that implements on-chain smart contracts with the WebAssembly VM.
 For more information, see Sabre RFC at https://github.com/hyperledger/sawtooth-rfcs/blob/master/text/0007-wasm-smart-contracts.md
 Sawtooth
     Hyperledger Sawtooth is a modular enterprise blockchain platform for building, deploying, and running distributed ledgers Solidity
     A contract-oriented programming language used to implement smart contracts.
 Compiles into Ethereum VM code and is supported by Seth
 Stale block
     A block proposed to be at the head of a blockchain, but lost to a competing block that became the head as decided by the consensus algorithm
 TF
     Transaction Family.
 Consists of the Client, State, and TP TP
     Transaction Processor.
 Processes transactions for a specific TF.
 Runs on Validator.
 Similar to a Ethereum "smart contract" or Bitcoin "chain code"
 Transaction Receipt
     Off-chain store about information about transaction execution.
 Located at ``/var/lib/sawtooth/txn_receipts-00.lmdb`` TXN